A super hero soars to rebuild Puerto Rico -- with a little help from Wonder Woman

 Two weeks after Maria blew ashore, the artist sat at a Comic Con table in New York signing the first volume of his La Borinqueña comic book.

-He looked up to see the co-publisher of DC Comics (and fellow Puerto Rican), Dan Didio, thumbing through his book, enjoying his work.
+He looked up to see the co-publisher of DC Comics, Dan Didio, thumbing through his book, enjoying his work.

 "He literally waited 20 minutes to get to me at my table.
 He was wearing his Puerto Rican baseball league hat."